-For more advice, tips and templates for complaining GET THE BOOK!
-How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!
+For more help, advice, tips, information and templates buy How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!